flatpak/flatpak-docs/docs/index.rst

 Welcome to Flatpak's documentation!
 ===================================

 These docs cover everything you need to know to build and distribute applications as Flatpaks.
-They contain a high-level introduction to Flatpak, tutorials and essential information on how to develop, build and distribute applications.
+They begin with a basic introduction to Flatpak, background information on basic concepts, and a guide to the Flatpak command line interface.
+Later sections provide detailed information on building and distributing applications.

 The docs are primarily intended for application developers and distributors.
 Their content is also relevant to those who have a general interest in Flatpak.